Lambert, McGraw score seven nods at Academy of Country Music Awards

 Former Hootie and the Blowfish frontman Darius Rucker also scored three nods, including single of the year and song of the year for "Wagon Wheel," which features Lady Antebellum.

-(The story corrects headline to add full name of the Academy of Country Music)
+(This story has been refiled to correct headline to add full name of the Academy of Country Music)

 (Reporting by Eric Kelsey; editing by Patricia Reaney and Nick Zieminski)